Writing detailed notes after a car accident helps build a stronger insurance claim. See why good notes support your demand for compensation.

 - The fire or rescue company at the scene (there can be several small fire departments in the same county)

-- Names of the police officers, badge numbers, and the reference number of the police report
+- Names of the police officers, badge numbers, and the reference number of the police accident report

 People who saw what happened and may have tried to help have no legal obligation to give you their name or provide witness statements.
 If you find a potentially helpful witness, be sure to write down their contact information.